lucaspbj/Project-milestone-2/README.md

 I would like to extend my gratitude to [JLChamberlain](https://github.com/JLChamberlain) for providing the amazing images used in this project.
 The images have greatly enhanced the visual appeal of the game and contributed to the overall user experience.

-Please make sure to visit JLChamberlain's portfolio for more outstanding artwork and support their creative work.

 ### Acknowledgements

 I would like to express my gratitude to the following individual who have contributed to the development of this project: